-The Field Station is used by researchers from various disciplines such as plant and animal ecology, evolutionary biology, ethology, taxonomy, geology, and climatology.
-Research at the Station has produced 343 scientific publications and 146 dissertations and theses since 1970 (see our Publications page).
-In a typical year there are about 40 research projects in progress.
-These projects span a very wide range of topics and are conducted by researchers from a large number of institutions.
+Researchers from many different disciplines use the Saukville Field Station to study plant and animal ecology, evolutionary biology, ethology, taxonomy, geology, and climatology.
+Research at the Station has produced 415 scientific publications and 152 dissertations and theses since 1970 (see Publications).
+In a typical year there are about 40 research projects in progress overseen by both UWM faculty and researchers from other institutions.
 Research use is on a year-round basis and the Station’s staff can provide support for research which requires frequent monitoring.
-A wide variety of long-term data bases are available for the Field Station’s research areas.
-See our Datasets page for more information.
+Long-term data bases are available for the Saukville Field Station’s research areas.

-Current projects at the Field Station include studies of behavioral ecology of birds and amphibians, pollination ecology, invasive plants, wetlands and wetland plants, and climatology and phenological studies.
-The Field Station also maintains an active program of bat research at the Neda Mine Bat Hibernaculum.
-See our Annual Report for a list of all projects conducted at the Field Station in the past year.
+Current projects at the Saukville Field Station include studies of behavioral ecology of birds and amphibians; pollination ecology; invasive plants; wetlands and wetland plants; and climatology and phenological studies.
+The Saukville Field Station also maintains an active program of bat research at the Neda Mine Bat Hibernaculum.
+See our Annual Report for a list of all projects conducted at the Station in the past year.

 - Peter Dunn, Biological Sciences, behavioral ecology of birds